thrawn01/quartz-garden/content/index.md

 My name is Derrick Wippler, I’m a Developer, Mentor, Friend, Father, Husband, Entrepreneur, Gamer, and Builder.

 ### Some Things I Believe
-* You can have strong opinions, but, don’t hold them too close to your heart.
+* You can have strong opinions but, don’t hold them too close to your heart.
 * You should never guess, always inspect, measure, and then act.
 * If your entire focus is on code, you will get beautiful code, but a poor product.
 *  Everyone has value, some just haven’t seen it yet, It’s our job to help them see it.